devkimchi/power-platform-connector-via-apim/src/BasicAuthApp/README.md

 ## Assumptions ##

 * Make sure all the apps have been deployed to Azure and integrated with Azure APIM.
 Detailed deployment instructions can be found at [this document](../../README.md).
 * You have an account on [Atlassian Jira](https://www.atlassian.com/software/jira).
-If you don't have one, create it.
+  * If you don't have one, create it.
 Then, get the API token from your [account settings](https://id.atlassian.com/manage-profile/security/api-tokens).
+  * Your Atlassian instance name has been stored as GitHub secret, in the name of `ATLASSIAN_INSTANCE_NAME`.

 ## Getting Started ##